These American Cities Feel Worlds Away – No Passport Needed

 Thanks to a significant Chinese-American population, New York City and its many Chinatowns offer some of the most delicious and authentic Chinese food in America, plus imported goods and delicacies straight from Hong Kong.

-Feats on Hong Kong favorites like Sichuan-style wontons and savory pineapple buns in Flushing, Queens, or visit the Nom Wah Tea Parlor for vintage dim sum vibes.
+Feast on Hong Kong favorites like Sichuan-style wontons and savory pineapple buns in Flushing, Queens, or visit the Nom Wah Tea Parlor for vintage dim sum vibes.
 The Canal Street food carts are great for grab-and-go bites, too.

-Travelers can also shop Chinese tea sets on Mulberry Street, celebrate Lunar New Year in Brooklyn’s Sunset Park, or walk through Chatham Square for Chinese-American history.
+Travelers can also shop Chinese tea sets on Mulberry Street, celebrate the Lunar New Year in Brooklyn’s Sunset Park, or walk through Chatham Square for Chinese-American history.

 Where to stay: Aliz Hotel Times Square, Hotel 48LEX, NU Hotel Brooklyn, and The Tillary Hotel.